 With this model, your child isn’t actually learning to make saving a priority, since the saving is happening automatically.

 This doesn’t help them build the discipline it takes to actually save money and not spend it just because it’s burning a hole in their piggy bank.

-Another thing to consider: many children don’t actually use a debit card that frequently, so the actual benefits may be slim.
+Another thing to consider is that many children don’t use a debit card that frequently, so the actual benefits may be slim.

 Other Options to Teach Financial Responsibility

-If a spend-to-save bank doesn’t seem like the right tool for your child, consider other options to teach financial responsibility.
+If a spend-to-save account doesn’t seem like the right tool for your child, consider other options to teach financial responsibility.

-- For older children, giving them an allowance and allowing them to earn extra cash by doing chores and odd jobs around the house are a good place to start.
+For older children, giving them an allowance and allowing them to earn extra cash by doing chores and odd jobs around the house is a good place to start.
 Help them open a custodial account.
-That way, they’ll have their own money and be tasked with spending – and saving – responsibly, but you can also keep a close eye on things.
+That way, they’ll have their own money and be tasked with spending—and saving—responsibly, but you can also keep a close eye on things.

 At this age, it’s also appropriate to start talking about the cost of college.
 Don’t forget to discuss how much that four-year degree will actually cost.
-Explaining the long-term costs of student loans – and interest – is a great way to teach your child about money and how to make wise, long-term financial decisions.
+Explaining the long-term costs of student loans plus interest is a great way to teach your child about money and how to make wise, long-term financial decisions.